 Their work has been described by better writers than I, so please do your own research to bolster your knowledge.
 I have made mention of their ideas where it seems essential.
-My summary here gives you an insight into the models that have shaped my thinking.
+My summary here, on this page, is simply intended to give you, my reader, an insight into the models that have shaped my thinking.

-In addition, there are family and friends around the UK, and beyond, who have put up with my ways over the years.
-My son, Alan, and my daughter, Jane, get a ‘mention’ in the opening page, but ‘thanks’ again for being there.
+- In addition, there are family and friends around the UK, and beyond, who have put up with my ways over the years.

-So, to conclude, designing and implementing safe experiments is not, of itself, a model.
-Why?
-Because it is a method of enquiry.
-It involves a process that assumes I do not want you to accept my ideas.
+It involves a process that assumes you do not accept my ideas at face value.
 I want you to use the method of safe experimentation to help it work for yourself.

 Reading alone will not work until the words can be interpreted into your own world; trying things out is needed.
 Noticing what you’ve tried out and finding out what is important in the results you have generated.

-Also, I do insist that other authors are important; they can inform your methods and give you confidence in your plans – especially when you translate their ideas into your own world through your own experiments.
+Also, I do insist that other authors are important and I trust I show that respect through the numerous pages on this website.
+Other writers and researchers can inform your methods and give you confidence in your plans – especially when you translate their ideas into your own world through your own experiments.

-That said, gaining knowledge from known authorities is only a first step in the design of sound, safe experiments relevant to your life.
+That said, gaining knowledge from known authorities is still a first step in the design of sound, small and safe experiments relevant to your life.

 Finally, can I say how important Christina, my wife is to me.
 She’s not permitted to be my supervisor or my trainer even though she has written loads and has so much experience to call on.